-In May of 2018, my husband and I bought a Ram Promaster, named her Billie Jean, and set to work on making the interior a home.
-As we measured plywood for cabinets and felt the magic of boring screws into metal ribs, we dreamt of the forest service roads we would explore while searching for free camping in Utah.
+In May of 2018, my husband and I bought a Ram Promaster.
+We named her Billie Jean, and set to work on making the interior a home.
+As we measured plywood for cabinets, we dreamt of exploring free camping in Utah.

 How to Find Free Camping on Utah’s Public Lands

 Public land comprises the majority of the west.
 With roughly 63% of all Utah land remaining public, there are plenty of opportunities for free camping near Salt Lake City, far into the flat reaches of the West Desert, and throughout the southern red rock.
-For those living the van-lifestyle, free camping options throughout Utah offer a way to live on the road for longer and avoid hefty campground fees, while exploring the lesser known parts of the state.
+Free camping options throughout Utah offer a way to explore the lesser known parts of the state.

 In densely populated areas, however, free camping in Utah requires a little more creativity, patience, and route-finding.
 Almost always, though, the effort it takes to arrive is well worth it.

 Similar to Bureau of Land Management and Forest Service Land across the country, stay limits are imposed across all public land in Utah.
 That means every 14 days you must move camp 25 miles from where you were.
 In some areas, special permits are required for overnight camping, even when it’s free.
 Grand Staircase Escalante operates on an overnight permit system that visitors must obtain to stay within the monument.

 Most of the free camping throughout Utah exists in remote and often harsh environments.
 When heading into the southern desert or venturing onto the Salt Flats, make sure you have enough water, food, first-aid, and car maintenance gear in case of emergency.
 Oftentimes cell phones won’t pick up a signal, so if anything goes wrong you’ll need to be able to take care of yourself until you can make it to civilization.